6 Reasons You Should Have a Savings Account

 Contributing to a CSA may also increase families’ educational expectations for their children.
 The government study found that parents were twice as likely to expect their student to attend college or other higher education., though long-term effects are limited.

-While SouthState doesn’t offer a CSA, we do offer a youth savings account so your child can have a bank account all their own.
-Setting aside just a few dollars can put your them on the path to a healthy relationship with their money.
+While SouthState doesn’t offer a CSA, we do offer a personal savings account with special perks for customers ages 22 and under, allowing your child to have a bank account all their own.
+Setting aside just a few dollars can put them on the path to a healthy relationship with their money.

 Open a savings account online today or continue your application.